Decline of the Byzantine Empire: Rise of the Seljuks and Ottomans

-Devastation of Anatolia
+Turkic devastation of Anatolia

-Apostolos Vakalopoulos Describes the Devastation the seljuk raids had on Anatolia:
+Apostolos Vakalopoulos Describes the Devastation the Seljuk raids had on Anatolia:

 At the beginning of the eleventh century, the Seljuk Turks forced their way into Armenia and there crushed the armies of several petty Armenian states.
 No fewer than forty thousand souls fled before the organized pillage of the Seljuk host to the western part of Asia Minor….
 From the middle of the eleventh century, and especially after the battle of Malazgirt [Manzikurt] (1071), the Seljuks spread throughout the whole Asia Minor peninsula, leaving terror, panic and destruction in their wake.
 Byzantine, Turkish and other contemporary sources are unanimous in their agreement on the extent of havoc wrought and the protracted anguish of the local population…evidence as we have proves that the Hellenic population of Asia Minor, whose very vigor had so long sustained the Empire and might indeed be said to have constituted its greatest strength, succumbed so rapidly to Turkish pressure that by the fourteenth century, it was confined to a few limited areas.
 By that time, Asia Minor was already being called Turkey…one after another, bishoprics and metropolitan sees which once throbbed with Christian vitality became vacant and ecclesiastical buildings fell into ruins.
 The metropolitan see of Chalcedon, for example, disappeared in the fourteenth century, and the sees of Laodicea, Kotyaeon (now Kutahya) and Synada in the fifteenth….
 With the extermination of local populations or their precipitate flight, entire villages, cities, and sometimes whole provinces fell into decay.
 There were some fertile districts like the valley of the Maeander River, once stocked with thousands of sheep and cattle, which were laid waste and thereafter ceased to be in any way productive.
 Other districts were literally transformed into wildernesses.
 Impenetrable thickets sprang up in places where once there had been luxuriant fields and pastures.
 This is what happened to the district of Sangarius, for example, which Michael VIII Palaeologus had known formerly as a prosperous, cultivated land, but whose utter desolation he afterwards surveyed in utmost despair….
 The mountainous region between Nicaea and Nicomedia, opposite Constantinople, once clustered with castles, cities, and villages, was depopulated.
 A few towns escaped total destruction—Laodicea, Iconium, Bursa (then Prusa), and Sinope, for example—but the extent of devastation elsewhere was such as to make a profound impression on visitors for may years to come.
 The fate of Antioch provides a graphic illustration of the kind of havoc wrought by the Turkish invaders: in 1432, only three hundred dwellings could be counted inside its walls, and its predominantly Turkish or Arab inhabitants subsisted by raising camels, goats, cattle, and sheep.
 Other cities in the southeastern part of Asia Minor fell into similar decay.